-- Talk in your tack stall (grooming, milking, breed presentation, etc.) - Interactive Demonstration in show ring where public is engaged (goat products, management techniques, diseases, about 4-H, etc.) - Visual poster session (4-H member stays with display and answers questions) - Serving as a Goat Ambassador answering questions and giving tours of the goats with the potential of a goat photo op.
+- · Interactive Demonstration in show ring where public is engaged (goat products, management techniques, diseases, about 4-H, etc.) and will be evaluated - · Visual poster session (4-H member stays with display and answers questions), posters will be displayed during the duration of the program and evaluated - · Serving as a Goat Ambassador answering questions and giving tours of the goats with the potential of a goat photo op.
+(Recommended for individuals who are comfortable engaging with members of the general public.)